lancevo/jplaceholder/README.markdown

 jplaceholder is a jQuery plug-in that is complementary to both HTML5 and non-HTML5 browsers.

+*Notes: I removed **placeholder** attribute, and will add it later.
+Use **jplaceholder** attribute for now.*
 Features
 --------

-Apply the same style to placeholder text from the input's style Show or Hide placeholder text when input is focusing Callbacks for events
+- Apply the same styles from input to placeholder text
+- Show or Hide placeholder text when input is focusing
+- Events callback

 Usage
 -----